-To: Auckland Council

-PO Box 92300 Victoria Street West

-From: NZ Transport Agency Waka Kotahi
+- To: Auckland Council PO Box 92300 Victoria Street West - From: NZ Transport Agency Waka Kotahi PO Box 106602 Auckland 1143

-PO Box Location

-Pursuant to Section 181 (1) of the Resource Management Act 1991 (RMA) NZ Transport Agency Waka Kotahi (NZTA) gives notice of its requirement to alter a designation.
+Pursuant to Section 168 of the Resource Management Act 1991 (RMA) NZ Transport Agency Waka Kotahi (NZTA) gives notice of a requirement to alter a designation.

-NZTA is the network utility operator approved as a requiring authority under Section 167 RMA.
+NZTA is a network utility operator approved as a requiring authority under Section 167 RMA.
 The relevant Gazette Notices are:

-Resource Management (Approval of Transit New Zealand as Requiring Authority) Order 1992 (NZ Gazette, Notice Number 1994-go1500) - and refer Schedule 2, Clause 29 of the Land Transport Management Act 2008 which confirms that the order applies to NZTA - these confirm NZTA as a requiring authority for the construction and operation (including the maintenance, improvement, enhancement, expansion, realignment, and alteration) of any state highway or motorway.
+Resource Management (Approval of Transit New Zealand as Requiring Authority) Order 1992 (NZ Gazette, Notice Number 1994-go1500) - and refer Schedule 2, Clause 29 of the Land Transport Management Amendment Act 2008 which confirms that the order applies to New Zealand Transport Agency - these confirm the New Zealand Transport Agency as a requiring authority for the construction and operation (including the maintenance, improvement, enhancement, expansion, realignment, and alteration) of any state highway or motorway.